Consensys/EthOn/EthOn_glossary.md

 ### Tx

 ### TxReceipt
+The transaction receipt is a tuple of four items comprising the post-transaction-state, the cumulative gas used in the block containing the transaction receipt as of immediately after the transaction has happened, the set of logs created through execution of the transaction and the bloom filter composed from information in those logs.
 ### TxTrie
 A trie structure that stores transactions.
 The header of a Block contains a reference to the root of a Tx trie with all transactions contained in the Block.
 ### to
 Relates a Message with the Account it is sent to.
+### topicData
+Relates a Log Topic to the 32 bytes of data it contains.
+### topicIndex
+Relates a Log Topic to its index in the Log Entry.
+The topic index defines the order of the Log Topics of a Log Entry.
 ### transactionsRoot
 The Keccak 256-bit hash of the root node of the trie structure populated with each transaction in the transactions list portion of the Block.
+### txLogsBloom
+Relates a Transaction Receipt to the Bloom filter of its Log Entries.
 ## U
 ## V
 ### ValueContractMsg